localsite/localsite-delete/info/data/README.md

 ---
 <br>

-Help us pull Commute Time from the Google Data Commons API.
+Help us pull Commute Times from the Google Data Commons API.
 And generate csv files with Walkability data from one of the free API's available.

 Here are API’s that provide a free Walk Score, Transit Score and Bike Score.